fossasia/wp-dev-buddy/readme.txt

 = 3.1.0 =
 * Cache management facility added to settings page
 * Setting `cache_hours` to `0` will clear the cache if one exists
+* Smilies no longer break the feed
 * Plugin now utilises WP's error logging and other custom debugging facilities
+* Implemented partial API functionality, further work and documentation to come
 * General code improvements

 = 3.0.2 =